-Nearly 30 years after the 1987 piece was painted, the the existence of that kind of intergenerational racial hatred in America is still observable in the United States.
-The clearest example of that is the violence committed by racist supporters of the virulent racist, Donald Drumpf* against black protestors at his political rallies.
-Drumpf, who is the GOP front-runner in the 2016 presidential election and who appears to be attempting to incite a race war, instigates racial violence in his rally speeches.
-His supporters are responding with rising brutality against protesters of color, especially black Americans.
+Nearly 30 years after the 1987 piece was painted, the the existence of that kind of intergenerational racial hatred in America is still evident as white supremacists become increasingly strident in the United States.
+The clearest example of that is the violence committed by racist supporters of equally virulent racist, Donald Trump against black protestors at his political rallies.
+Trump, while the GOP front-runner in the 2016 presidential election, was flagrant with his racial animus going as far as inciting racial violence with his rally speeches.
+His supporters responded with rising brutality against protesters of color, especially black Americans.

-One highly visible example of that hostile response to Drumpf racialized speech comes from Drumpf supporter, 78-year-old John McGraw.
-McGraw, sucker-punched 26-year-old black protester, Raheem Jones, in the face as Jones was being escorted out of a Drumpf rally in North Carolina by local sheriffs.
-Initially, those sheriff’s wrestled a justifiably angry Jones to the ground, cuffed him, and dragged him out of the venue while McGraw was allowed to remain, unmolested by police, at the event.
+One highly visible example of that hostile response to Trump’s racialized speech came from Trump supporter, 78-year-old John McGraw.
+McGraw, sucker-punched 26-year-old black protester, Raheem Jones, in the face as Jones was being escorted out of a Trump rally in North Carolina by local sheriffs.
+Initially, those sheriffs wrestled a justifiably angry Jones to the ground, cuffed him, and dragged him out of the venue while allowing McGraw to remain, unmolested by police, at the event.

-Chandler’s 1967 piece shown to the right (as well on on the front page of the site), entitled “Haitian Surprise, Welcome to America” is based on one such incident, the true story of a Haitian immigrant who was on his way to work at what was then Boston City Hospital when he was jumped and beaten by a mob of white anti-bussing protestors.
+Chandler’s 1967 piece shown to the right (as well on on the front page of the site), entitled “Haitian Surprise, Welcome to America” is based on one such incident.
+It represents the true story of a Haitian immigrant who was on his way to work at what was then Boston City Hospital when he was jumped and beaten by a mob of white anti-bussing protestors.